 Aberdeen Proving Ground is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 1,668 people and just one neighborhood, Aberdeen Proving Ground is the 209th largest community in Maryland.

-12.24% of the workforce is employed in the armed forces, making the military a huge focus of life in Aberdeen Proving Ground.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Healthcare industries respectively employ 32.03% and 15.34% of the civilian workforce.
+The armed forces are a huge part of the life in Aberdeen Proving Ground, employing 12.24% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 32.03% and 15.34% of the civilian workforce, respectively.

 Also of interest is that Aberdeen Proving Ground has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Aberdeen Proving Ground telecommute to their jobs.
-Overall, about 14.76% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.76% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in Aberdeen Proving Ground.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Aberdeen Proving Ground.